nuxt-modules/i18n/docs/lang-switcher.md

 }]
 ```

-If `detectBrowserLanguage.useCookie` and `detectBrowserLanguage.alwaysRedirect` options are enabled, you might want to persist change to locale by calling `this.$i18n.setLocaleCookie(locale)` (or `app.i18n.setLocaleCookie(locale)`) method.
+If `detectBrowserLanguage.useCookie` and `detectBrowserLanguage.alwaysRedirect` options are enabled, you have to update locale cookie to be able to switch locale.
+Either call [`setLocaleCookie(locale)`](https://nuxt-community.github.io/nuxt-i18n/api/#setlocalecookie) to persist just the cookie locale or [`setLocale(locale)`](https://nuxt-community.github.io/nuxt-i18n/api/#setlocale) to both persist the cookie locale and switch route to specified locale.
 Otherwise locale will switch back to saved one during navigation.

 ## Dynamic route parameters